erkinov-wtf/erkinov-wtf/ReadMe.md

 # 💫 About Me:
-Currently working on OY:GUL startup
+Currently working on OY:GUL project at OYSTARTECH

 # 💻 Tech Stack: